flowersin/flowersin.github.io/about_this_website.md

 ## Future Plans
 - I'd like to move to a different domain, as I prefer my flowersin alias over ems7d4.
 - I'd like to add more content about my homelab and linux setups!
 At some point, I'd like to create more informative or instructional content as well.
-- I'd also love to talk more about music and ditching spotify.